 When a company pursues the job ranking method, they usually do it because it’s the easiest method to follow.
 Due to its simplicity, it’s a favorite of many small businesses.
 Organizations simply take all the jobs they have and rank them by order of importance and value.
 The jobs at the top of the list will have the highest compensation.
 The jobs on the lower end will receive lower pay.

 Essentially, this places every job in a hierarchy based on the opinions of each business leader and manager.
 While small businesses may appreciate how easy it is to follow the job ranking system, companies with more than a hundred employees might want to steer clear of it.

 When combining the job ranking method with the point factor method, the factor comparison method emerges.
 First, businesses rank jobs in the organization based on several different factors.
 Those factors include what each job role manages, the knowledge and skills used, how much freedom they have, benefits, and more.
 Once this is complete, the factors receive a point value.
 Based on that, jobs can be rearranged and reranked.
 This new ranking serves as the basis for compensation.

 Job Classification: Qualitative/Internal

-The job classification method starts with businesses writing a description for each job class in their organization.
+The job classification method starts with businesses writing a job description for each position in their organization.
 They then assign each description a grade level.
 Grade levels may be based on the level of skill needed to do the job.
 So a classification such as CEO may receive a high grade level.